-LAB 102 offers a series of unique, engaging workshops that introduce students to several different software used in architectural design.
+LAB 102 offers a series of unique, engaging workshops that introduce students to different software used in architectural design.
 You will learn how to construct 2D architectural drawings and basic geometric models with Rhino 3D.
 These geometric models offer an opportunity to explore more advanced fabrication and physical model-making techniques.
-Participants will learn proper workflow to move work between drafting, illustration, and image modification programs such as Adobe Photoshop and Illustrator.
-Finally, you will use InDesign to construct portfolio pages in a professional way.
+Participants will learn proper workflow to move between drafting, illustration, and visualization programs such as Adobe Photoshop and Illustrator.
+Finally, you will use Adobe InDesign to construct professional portfolio pages.

 9:00 am – 4:00 pm

 $700 + HST